-This craft has been tested in a wide variety of sea and load conditions and no dangerous handling characteristics have been discovered during normal operation.
-However the helmsman should be aware that no high-speed craft can be guaranteed to handle safely in all conditions.
+This boat has been tested in a wide variety of sea and load conditions and no dangerous handling characteristics have been discovered during normal operation.
+However the helmsman should be aware that no high-speed boat can be guaranteed to handle safely in all conditions.
 Sea and climate can combine to create unique conditions.
-The helmsman should drive the craft according to the conditions, keeping full control of the craft's motions with a margin of safety in hand at all times.
+The helmsman should drive the boat according to the conditions, keeping full control of the boat's motions with a margin of safety in hand at all times.

-It is strongly recommended that users undergo training in the safe operation of high speed craft before using this craft.
+It is strongly recommended that users undergo training in the safe operation of high speed boat before using this boat.

-The boat should never carry more than the recommended load; see Craft Technical Summary on page 5-1.
-The load should be suitably distributed, bearing in mind that stability is most significantly reduced by any weight added high up in the boat.
+The boat should never carry more than the recommended load; The load should be suitably distributed, bearing in mind that stability is most significantly reduced by any weight added high up in the boat.